dgkanatsios/CKAD-exercises/f.services.md

 </p>
 </details>

 ### Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
-Create a NetworkPolicy so that only pods with labels 'access: true' can access the deployment and apply it
+Create a NetworkPolicy so that only pods with labels 'access: granted' can access the deployment and apply it

 kubernetes.io > Documentation > Concepts > Services, Load Balancing, and Networking > [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)